 Intravenous (IV) chemotherapy

 Chemotherapy is most commonly given as a liquid drip into your vein (intravenously).
 It is usually given through a tube.
-Depending on the treatment, this may take about 20 minutes or several hours.
-Sometimes you may receive chemotherapy over a few days.
+Depending on the treatment, this could take about 20 minutes or several hours.
+Sometimes chemotherapy is given continuously over a few days via a portable pump or device.

 Before chemotherapy, you may be given medication so you don’t feel sick (anti-nausea or anti-emetic medication).
 You may also be encouraged to drink several glasses of water during the treatment.

-You will probably be in a room or a lounge area with other patients when you are getting the chemotherapy.
-You are usually able to walk around the ward during the procedure, for example if you need to go to the toilet.
+You will probably be in a room or a lounge area with other patients when you are having chemotherapy.
+You are usually able to walk around the ward during the treatment, for example if you need to go to the toilet.

 The nurses will assess you before chemotherapy, and monitor you during and after the treatment.
 They will let you know when you are able to go home.